Carla Nelson

 Carla J. Nelson (born May 22, 1957) is an American politician from Minnesota who is a member of the Minnesota Senate.
-A member of the Republican Party of Minnesota, she represents District 26, which includes parts of Olmsted County in the southeastern part of the state.
+A member of the Republican Party of Minnesota, she represents District 24, which includes parts of Olmsted County and Dodge County in the southeastern part of the state.
+Much of the southern half of Rochester and parts of northwestern Rochester are in her district.

 In 2018, Nelson was an unsuccessful candidate in the Republican primary to represent Minnesota's 1st congressional district.

 Early life, education, and career

 Nelson graduated from Drake University in Des Moines, Iowa, receiving her B.S. in special education.
 She then attended the University of Minnesota in Minneapolis, earning her M.Ed. in teacher leadership and her reading specialist certification.

 Nelson is the owner of the Olmsted Group, an insurance and investment firm in Rochester.
 She was previously an elementary and middle school teacher in Rochester.

 Minnesota Legislature

-Nelson was first elected to the Senate in 2010 and was reelected in 2012, 2016, and 2020.
+Nelson was first elected to the Senate in 2010 and was reelected in 2012, 2016, 2020, and 2022.
 She served in the Minnesota House of Representatives from 2003 to 2005, and was a member of the House's Education Policy, Higher Education Finance, and Local Government and Metropolitan Affairs committees.
 Her special legislative concerns include health care, commerce, higher education, and taxes.
 Nelson was named an assistant minority leader in November 2012.

 Nelson was named a 2021 Legislator of Distinction by the Minnesota League of Cities, a nonpartisan association of local governments.
 She was one of only seven state senators to receive the recognition that year.